ViditKShah/FS-TICS/README.md

 # FS_TICS
-A central repository for Ful Stack Team 4
+A central repository for Full Stack Team 4